lgangkai/userinfo-system/README.md

-# user info management system
+# userinfo system
-This is a simple task(or mini project) that is suitable for those who newly join the golang backend developer team to get familiar with golang programming, as well as how to build a web service using golang, mysql and redis.
+This is a simple Go (Golang) backend system example that users can register accounts, login, check and update their profiles.
+This project contains these points that you can simply refer to:

+#### gin, microservice (protobuf, grpc, go-micro, etcd), JWT, dependency injection (wire), project structure, docker, Mysql read/write split and master/slave replication, redis cache, nginx reverse proxy and load balancer.

-For more information about the system, please refer to the system design doc.
+For more information about the project design, please refer to [the system design doc](User Infomation System Design.pdf).